 "“I hear too many stories about off-rolling, with schools finding ways to remove pupils, outside of the formal exclusions system … SEND pupils are not someone else’s problem.
 Every school is a school for pupils with SEND; and every teacher is a teacher of SEND pupils”

 The Rt.
 Hon.
 Damian Hinds MP, Secretary of State for Education"

 - Dr Adam Boddison Chief Executive, NASEN and Chair of Whole SEND School Consortium

-- Cath Kitchen, Chairperson – National Association of Hospital and Home Teaching
+- Cath Kitchen, Member of Steering Group, National Association for Hospital Education

 - (Chair) Dr Louise Gazeley , Senior Lecturer (Education), University of Sussex